uarizona-fnsv/bootstrap/docs/content/typography.md

 ## Display headings

 Traditional heading elements are designed to work best in the meat of your page content.
 When you need a heading to stand out, consider using a **display heading**—a larger, slightly more opinionated heading style.
+To make it further stand out, display headings use the serif font.

 <Example>
   <h1 class="display-1">Display 1</h1>